josephhaaga/typing-tutor/README.md

 # typing-tutor
+Utilities to help you diagnose deficiencies in your typing

 ## Installation
 Allow your IDE/Terminal to monitor input events in OS X System Preferences > Security & Privacy > Privacy > Input Monitoring